p2000t/documentation/README.md

-# P2000T documentation preservation
+# P2000T Documentation Preservation

-Preservation of Philips' P2000T home computer documentation.
+Preservation of documentation for the Philips P2000T home computer.